naveen230/myprojects/README.md

-Vagrantfile installs Metron as Single-node VM using Vagrant and Ansible
+Vagrantfile will deploy Apache Metron as a single node instance (node1) to esxi Vagrantfile2 will deploy Apache Metron as a single node instance (node1) to AWS EC2

 Usage:
 Vagrant up

-Please read the script before running the above command
+Please read the script before running the above commands